 A Match with Genesis

-Even this brief description demonstrates a correspondence between our best scientific understanding of Earth’s history and the account given in Genesis 1.
-Both begin with the origin of the universe (the big bang, see Genesis 1:1) before moving to the initial stages of planet Earth (which is hostile to life at this time, Genesis 1:2).
+Even this brief description demonstrates a correspondence between our best scientific understanding of Earth’s history and the creation account given in Genesis 1.
+Both begin with the origin of the universe (the big bang, see Genesis 1:1) before moving to the initial stages of planet Earth, which is hostile to life at this time (Genesis 1:2).
 The bombardment period of Earth’s early history transformed the atmosphere so that light reached the planet’s surface (Genesis 1:3–5, the first day brings the day-night cycle to the surface).
-It also brought the water so critical to a stable water cycle (Genesis 1:6–8).
-In the middle of Earth’s history (Genesis 1:9–13, day three of six), most of the continents formed which would also allow plants to grow.
+It also brought the water that is so critical to a stable water cycle (Genesis 1:6–8).
+In the middle of Earth’s history (Genesis 1:9–13, day three of six), most of the continents formed, which would also allow plants to grow.
 Complex, multicellular life appeared explosively during the Cambrian explosion (mirroring day five in Genesis 1:20–23).
-Humanity arrives very recently (at the end of day six, Genesis 1:24–31).
-Clearly scientists have learned far more detail than the overview given in Genesis 1.
-However, it is remarkable that a book, authored thousands of years before humanity had a thriving scientific enterprise, gets the important details of Earth’s history correct!
+And humanity arrives very recently (at the end of day six, Genesis 1:24–31).
+Clearly, scientists have learned far more detail than the overview given in Genesis 1.
+However, it is remarkable that a book authored thousands of years before humanity had a thriving scientific enterprise gets the important details of Earth’s history correct!

 Subjects: Age of the Earth, Creation & Genesis, Early Earth, Earth, Fine-Tuning, Genesis, Late Heavy Bombardment, Old Earth Creationism, Biblical Evidence for an Old Earth , Solar System Design, Universe Design